 These are the basic steps:

-- Identify the items you want to change
+- Pick the internet sites you want to search

 - Check the results

 To select the sites start by displaying the list of sites available by clicking on the down arrow on the site selection box.
 A list of available sites is displayed.